-Archeological sites occur throughout Zion National Park.
-These fragile resources provide important clues to the past.
-Because most sites can easily be damaged by human activities, only a few are designated as ''open'' to public viewing.
-With your help, these sites will remain intact and available for future generations to learn from and enjoy.
+There are archeological sites throughout Zion National Park.
+Studying these areas can help us understand the past.
+Because most sites can easily be damaged by people, only a few are open to public viewing.
+With your help, we can protect these fragile sites so that people can continue to learn from them long into the future.

 Oils from your skin damage pictographs (rock paintings) and petroglyphs (rock carvings).
-Never deface rock art by scratching or rubbing the rock surface.
-It ruins irreplaceable masterpieces, and is illegal.
+Never deface a site by scratching or rubbing the rock surface.
+It ruins irreplaceable masterpieces and is illegal.

 Leave all artifacts, including small fragments of pottery and stone chips, right where you find them for others to enjoy.
 Out of context, artifacts cannot help us to understand the past.
-It is illegal to remove them.
+It is illegal to remove them or create artifact piles.

 Human waste left at archeological sites is unsightly and unsanitary.

 Cultural sites, even those designated as ''open'' to visitors, are very fragile.
 Walk carefully and stay on established trails.
-Avoid leaning or sitting on walls and never climb on rock art panels.
+Avoid leaning or sitting on walls and never climb on pictograph/petroglyph panels.